 Module Five: Safe Practices

-This course introduces safe practices and approaches in aged care and allows learners to explore approaches to pressure care and pressure care injury care and apply them in practice.
+This course introduces safe practices and approaches in aged care.
+It allows learners to explore approaches to pressure care and pressure injury care and apply them in practice.

 - Describe incontinence and interventions to assist.